UK Council for Psychotherapy

 Origins Of Our Core Shame The origins of our core shame - being shamed - may include shameful memories of:

 Taking On Others' Shame & Blame Embedded In Our Culture Inequality can lead to shame.
 With its origins in family, society, culture (e.g. money, sexuality, ageing - especially in women), most of us have shaming memories from specific times and places in our history triggering our life now, some of them unconscious, e.g. non-responsiveness or empathic breaks in our early years.
 These memories impact upon our shame now.
+Rather than be loving with ourselves, we can beat ourselves up over our unworthiness or believe that others cause our unhappiness.
 Some of us take on others' shame, blame, turning this on to ourselves - taking in people's shaming (even our parents'), blaming as ours.
 Feeling lonely or heartbroken, that we are being treated badly, helpless over others' feelings or behaviour, taking their responses personally, we may struggle to accept our helplessness over them (see also Receiving Our Partner's Projections).
 Giving up our need to control others and our willingness to feel our core painful feelings may support us as we no longer abandon ourself, when someone else is unloving to us.

 London Counselling Services and Psychotherapy in London, Camden - guilty or wracked by guilt